 Data Governance and Management

 While this is a broad scope, a data analyst may be involved in some of the tasks but not all of the tasks related to data governance and management.
-Some examples of tasks involved in these areas may include developing metadata and data quality checks strategies.
+Some examples of tasks involved in these areas may include developing metadata and data quality check strategies.

 This requires an analyst to be detail-oriented and organized.
 During the exploratory phase, a data analyst may find issues with incoming data and may have to collaborate with data engineers and database administrators in the data modeling process to make the data capturing process more robust and convenient to use.
-They may be needed to perform data validation by developing edge cases and collaborating with the developers to check for the correctness of data.

-Decision Making and Predictive Analytics
+Decision-Making and Predictive Analytics

-The ability to collaborate with different teams to understand their requirements and clear communications with the collaborating team is appreciated and valued across the industry where a data analyst is employed.
-This also requires reasoning skills on the part of the data analyst to come up with information relevant to making decisions.
+The ability to collaborate with different teams to understand their requirements and clear communication with the collaborating team is appreciated and valued across the industry where a data analyst is employed.

 Occasionally or within a specific industry, an analyst may be required to have statistical skills to perform predictive analytics and projections for business decisions.